banach-space/llvm-tutor/README.md

 how to work with LLVM.
 In terms of functionality you won't find anything particularly original here - similar examples can be found elsewhere online.
 What's new is
 that:
-  * there's a CI set-up for this project - you can be confident that the example build and work fine
+  * there's a CI set-up for this project - you and me can be confident that the examples do build and work fine
   * there's plenty of comments - it should speed-up your learning process
   * it's based on the latest version of LLVM -  you won't get stuck trying to download/build some ancient version of it